Corporate Capital Gains Tax: How to Negotiate Tax Laws

 There are two types of capital gains: short-term and long-term.
 A short-term capital gain is the profit you receive from selling an item you kept for 12 months or less.
-A long-term capital gain is the increase in return for an asset sold more than a year or later after you purchased it.
-How long you’ve owned the property you want to sell determines how much you might pay in taxes.
+A long-term capital gain is the increase in return for an asset sold more than a year or longer after you purchased it.
+How long you’ve owned the property determines how much you might pay in taxes.

 Short-term capital gains are taxed as typical income based on your filing status and adjusted gross income.
 There are seven federal tax brackets; your tax rate could be 10, 12, 22, 24, 32, 35, or 37 percent.